SNU-LIST/DeepRF/README.md

 > cd demo\
 > ./1_exc_generation.sh

-The execution time was roughly 30 minutes per DRL run.\
+The execution time was less than 30 minutes per DRL run (see METHODS in the paper), and the total time was 23 hours.\
 If the .sh file is not executable, use following command.
 > chmod +x 1_exc_generation.sh